playcanvas/editor-api/docs/md/classes/Selection.md

 • `get` **items**(): `any`[]

-Gets / sets the selected items
+Gets the selected items.
+This creates a new array every time it is called.

 #### Returns